The Adventures of Milo and Otis: Plot

 Milo encounters a bear, escapes from a raven and Deadwood Swamp, steals a dead muskrat from a fox, follows a railroad called Nippon Bearway to the home of a deer who shelters him, sleeps in a nest with an owl, stays for a while with a pig and her piglets, catches a fish and is robbed of it by a raccoon, is mobbed by seagulls, and evades another bear, then a snake, before falling into a deep pit.

 For his part, Otis follows Milo throughout, usually only an hour behind and less than a mile out of range.
 Finally, the two catch up with one another.
 While Milo is in the hole, Otis pulls him out by means of a rope.
 Milo and Otis are reunited, and soon find mates of their own: Joyce, a white cat, for Milo; and Sondra, a French pug, for Otis.
 Afterward, they briefly part ways and raise offspring of their own.
-Later, Milo, Otis, Joyce, and Sondra (along with their litters) happily find their way back together through the forest to their farm as the credits roll.
+Later, Milo, Otis, Joyce, and Sondra (along with their litters) happily find their way back together through the forest to their farm.